top of page

 • Uses poles correctly

-Snowboarding Ability Levels
+Snowboarding Ability Levels:

 Level 1

-You have never tried snowboarding before.
+• Never ever tried snowboarding before.

 Level 2